Behavioral Science Course

 This course on behavioral science has two purposes: to introduce you to psychosocial aspects of medical practice and to offer you an overview of clinical psychiatry.

 Psychiatry has as its allied disciplines sociology and psychology.
 Behavioral science includes behavioral biology, including biochemical, physiological and pharmacological correlates of behavior; individual behavior including emotions, life cycle, motivation, personality and its psychopathology; and interpersonal and social behavior.

 Most lecturers are clinicians.
 It is, therefore, to be expected that the material covered in this course will be clinically relevant.
-In view of the limited time available, not every topic can be covered.

 We hope you will enjoy learning behavioral sciences as much as we enjoy teaching it.